devplayer0/fyp/report.md

 Common (both modes):

-- `type`: Mode to run in. `simulation` (for software / gem5) or `hardware`, required.
+- `type`: Mode to run in, required. `simulation` (for software / gem5) or `hardware`.
 - `firmware`: Path to a raw unified firmware binary, required.
-- `timeout`: Maximum amount of evaluation time (seconds).
-If exceeded, an exception is raised, if unspecified no timeout is enforced.
+- `timeout`: Maximum amount of evaluation time in seconds.
+If exceeded, an exception is raised.
+If unspecified, no timeout is enforced.
 - `debug`: Print extra logging information, defaults to false.
-- `gem5`: Path to gem5 source tree.
-Required for simulation mode.
+- `gem5`: Path to gem5 source tree, required for simulation mode.
 If specified in hardware mode, a dummy trace file will be generated.
 - `test_data`: Object specifying test data to load into memory:
   - `addr`: Address to load test data to, required